-Ulta Fires Back After Ex-Employees Allege the Store Cleans and Resells Used Makeup
+Ulta Hit With Lawsuit After Ex-Employees Allege the Store Resells Used Makeup

 “The health and safety of our guests is a top priority for Ulta Beauty and we take these matters very seriously.
 Ulta Beauty’s practices do not allow the resale of any items that have been opened and/or used.
 The actions described appear to be inconsistent with our practices and we are currently looking into this matter,” the statement read.

-Though there is no official word on whether the claims are true, we’re sure the allegations will sway many from shopping at Ulta in the future.
+There’s no telling if these allegations will sway many from shopping at Ulta in the future, but we’ll keep you updated.